SAP/styleguides/.github/ISSUE_TEMPLATE/adjust-existing-rule.md

 ---
 name: Adjust rule (Clean ABAP)
 about: Use this template to discuss changes to a rule in the Clean ABAP style guide
-title: "[name of rule] your title here"
+title: '[name of rule] your title here'
 labels: Adjustment Of Rule, clean-abap

 ---